Sport in Manchester

 Manchester City and Manchester United are popular Premier League football clubs in Greater Manchester.
 United's ground is in Old Trafford; Manchester City's home ground is the City of Manchester Stadium in east Manchester.
 Fixtures between the clubs are referred to as the Manchester Derby.

-Manchester United are historically the most successful football club in England with 66 elite honours won (including three European Cups).
+Manchester United are historically the second most successful football club in England with 67 elite honours won (including three European Cups) and was the first team in England to achieve the Continental treble.
+Manchester United's revenue was the fifth highest of a football club in the world in the 2022–23 season at €745.8 million.
+In 2023, Forbes estimated the club was the second most valuable in the world at $6 billion.

-Manchester City have won eight domestic league titles, most recently in 2022.
+Manchester City have won ten domestic league titles, most recently in 2024.
 Under the management of Pep Guardiola in winning the Premier League in 2018, they became the only Premier League team to attain 100 points in a single season.
-In 2019, they won four trophies, completing an unprecedented sweep of all domestic trophies in England and becoming the first English men's team to win the domestic treble.
-Manchester City's revenue was the fifth highest of a football club in the world in the 2017–18 season at €527.7 million.
-In 2018, Forbes estimated the club was the fifth most valuable in the world at $2.47 billion.
+In 2019, they won four trophies, completing an unprecedented sweep of all domestic trophies in England and is the first English men's team to win the Domestic treble.
+In 2023, they became the second English team to win the Continental treble.
+This makes Manchester the only city in Europe to have two continental treble winning teams.
+Manchester City's revenue was the second highest of a football club in the world in the 2022–23 season at €825.9 million.
+In 2023, Forbes estimated the club was the fifth most valuable in the world at $4.99 billion.

 Manchester has hosted every major domestic, continental and international football competition, including the World Cup in 1966, the European Championship in 1996, Olympic Football in 2012, the 2003 UEFA Champions League Final, the 2008 UEFA Cup Final, 1893, 1911, 1915 and 1970 FA Cup Finals and 1977, 1978 and 1984 Football League Cup Final.

 Lancashire County Cricket Club, formed in 1865 to replace Manchester Cricket Club, play at Old Trafford cricket ground.